AyhamJar/WebsiteDemoSolarPanels/README.md

 ## Images

-`images` folder contains all the images that are used in the web application <br>
+`images` folder contains all the images that are used in the web application. <br>